Get Connected &

 Science-Based Herbalism (Monographs, Condition-Specific, Interactions...)

-- Aisle7 (formerly HealthNotes): Click here A science-based, unbiased source of information on herbs, supplements, drugs, conditions, interactions, etc. Particularly good at giving up to date safety data & study references.
+- Aisle7/HealthNotes: A science-based, unbiased source of information on herbs, supplements, drugs, conditions, interactions, etc. Particularly good at giving up to date safety data & study references.
+This is currently available on Publix

-- HerbMed Database: www.herbmed.org Extremely in-depth science-based abstracts on individual herbs.
+- HerbMed Database: Extremely in-depth science-based abstracts on individual herbs.
 You need a paid membership to access the whole site (can be done through higher levels of American Botanical Council Membership).
-Limited free monographs: http://www.herbmed.org/#param.wapp?sw_page=top20
+20 free monographs open to the public are available here.

 My practice is nestled in the pine forests of Bear Brook State Park in Allenstown, NH.
 If you’re planning on coming to the area for a class or consult, I highly recommend giving yourself some extra time to explore the trails.
 They’re great for walking, hiking, mountain biking, snowshoeing, and xc skiing (ungroomed).
 BUT, be aware that there are a lot of unofficial trails, things aren’t always perfectly marked, and they rarely loop back easily.
+I LOVE THESE TRAILS, BUT IT'S REALLY EASY TO GET LOST.
 You could go a LONG ways if you don’t know where you are... trust me.
-Download/print the Newest BBSP Trail Map and bring it with you because maps are only available there when the park is officially open (summer), yet the park is accessible year-round.
+Download/print the Most Current BBSP Trail Map and bring it with you because maps are only available there when the park is officially open (summer), yet the park is accessible year-round.
 Trust me, you'll want to know where you're going.
 It's very easy to get lost!
 Mountain bikers are also constantly cutting new trails - the Hemlock Trail section around the clear cut is cool but particularly easy to get turned around in.
+Various new and old trails are NOT on the map, so be aware.
+AllTrails also maintains a map of trails that is sometimes more complete than the one by the park.
+If you use the "record" feature of the All Trails app on your phone, it will show exactly where you are on the trail map, which is handy!

 Just a few ideas for you!
 The park is officially closed for much of the year, but you can always go in and play during the daylight hours.
-If the park is officially open, the fee is very reasonable at $4/adult.
-There are some museums, swimming areas, small stores, and a very popular campground that are open seasonally (ie: rarely).In spite of what the website says, you don’t actually have to pay when the park is closed during the off-season - that’s why they don’t leave enveloped out.
+If the park is officially open, the fee is very reasonable at a few dollars.
+There are some museums, swimming areas, small stores, and a very popular campground that are open seasonally (rarely).In spite of what the website says, you don’t actually have to pay when the park is closed during the off-season - that’s why they don’t leave envelopes out.

 Maybe we’ll see you out there!